yakimovim/json-patch/README.md

 ## Serialization settings

-In `JsonPatch` library you can use POCO objects in two places.
+In `JsonPatch` library, you can use POCO objects in two places.
 First of all, you can patch them, as you saw in the previous example.
 But also you can  use them as values of patch definitions:

 ```cs
 var patchDefinition = new JsonPatchAddDefinition